Skip to content

 Metro Private Cinema

-Metro Private Cinema puts you and your group in a private screening room in Chelsea — blockbusters on opening weekend, dinner served before the film, drinks during it, and a staff that disappears the moment the lights go down.
-As Founding Designer, I shaped the product from scratch: brand, interface, and the ongoing design work that keeps it evolving.
+Metro Private Cinema puts you and your group in a private screening room in Chelsea.
+Blockbusters on opening weekend, dinner served before the film, drinks during it, and a staff that disappears the moment the lights go down.
+As Founding Designer, I shaped the product from scratch: brand, interface, and the design work that’s still running.

 What was designed and built

-• “Now Playing” movie grid pulling current titles with per-film Reserve CTAs
+• “Now Playing” movie grid pulling current titles, with a Reserve button on each film card

-• Seasonal menus with individual detail pages (Spring Menu, Afternoon Tea, etc.)
+• Seasonal menus with detail pages for each (Spring Menu, Afternoon Tea, etc.)

 • Transparent pricing page with itemized example events at three party sizes